-The UWT writing center (a part of the TLC) endeavors to compassionately celebrate and support the languaging labors and products of our diverse undergraduate and graduate students within a welcoming and safe atmosphere.
+The UWT writing center (a part of the TLC) endeavors to do the following:

-- Help students understand and respond to feedback in useful ways
+- Help writers understand and respond to feedback in useful ways

-- Help students increase their confidence as communicators
+- Help writers increase their confidence as communicators

 - Cultivate and maintain campus partnerships with other units and faculty

-- Engage in outreach and in-class workshops/class visits in order to increase student participation in the TLC
+- Engage in outreach and in-class workshops in order to model and practice rhetorical and disciplinary communication

 - Engage in practices that celebrate a diverse range of student strengths as communicators

-- Help students achieve academic and professional success in ways that are self-conscious and critical of themselves as language/symbol users
+- Help students achieve academic and professional success through conscious use of language

 STATEMENT ON ANTIRACIST AND SOCIAL JUSTICE WORK IN THE WRITING CENTER